-National Register of Historic Places, 2013 Additions, Brooklyn, NY, all works silkscreen on paper mounted to cardboard and waterproofed, 18" x 17"
+National Register of Historic Places, 2013, all works silkscreen on cardboard, 18" x 17"

 National Register of Historic Places, 2013 Additions, Brooklyn, NY consists of ten handmade plaques placed in ten locations in Brooklyn.
 These plaques designate each site as possessing “national significance in commemorating the history of the United States of America” and provide facts explaining this historical significance.
 These facts are all based on research conducted at libraries and archives, but the designation itself is false.
 In creating historic landmarks and marking them with fabricated plaques, I question how historical memory is recorded through our built environment, one of most visceral ways we experience the past.